rehierl/node-tree-outliner/3-1-0-design-2.md

 section.
 Because of that, such an attempt is, although technically possible, ill advised.

-### cheating the tree traversal
+### look ahead

-However, an implementation has in theory the ability to cheat the traversal of the node tree by directly examining the tree's structure as soon as a certain sectioning node is entered.
+In theory, an implementation has the ability to cheat the traversal of the node tree by directly examining the tree's structure as soon as a certain sectioning node is entered.
 Because of that, it could simply determine ahead of schedule, if that sectioning node has for example a 2nd child, a 2nd subsequent sibling, or even a any ancestors.
-Consequently, an algorithm could configure itself to act accordingly.
+Consequently, an algorithm can potentially configure itself to act accordingly.

-The downside of this kind of look ahead would be, that the ability to look ahead would have to become a requirement, if it could not be avoided.
-That is, efficient implementations, that can not support any kind of look ahead (e.g. due to technical limitations), would not be impossible.
+The downside of this kind of look ahead would be, that this ability would become a requirement, if it could not be avoided.
+That is, implementations that can not support any kind of look ahead (e.g. due to technical limitations), would become impossible.
+However, if it is guaranteed that a section type can be supported without such an approach, a look ahead could be used as the basis of a more efficient implementation.

+Despite that, a look ahead is an attempt to bypass the current knowledge that is guaranteed by the traversal of the tree.
+As such, it represents an attempt to predict future events.

 Because of that, such an approach is ill advised.

-### other siblings
+### second sibling

 As mentioned above, type-2 sectioning nodes define the next sibling of the sectioning node to be the first node of the declared section.
 As such, there